 After Waterloo defeat on 18 June 1815, Napoleon comes back to Paris.
 There are only few days left before enemy troups arrive and incarcerate him.
 Adviced by his brothers, he decides to live his own American dream.
 This film unveils for the first time the organization of his travel.
 Thanks to the exceptional access to Napoleon's Malmaison, Ajaccio and Aix Island's Museums (due to the bicentenary) we follow those day by day events prior Saint Helene's exile.

-Aristotle Socrates Onassis is the most famous Greek shipping magnate of the XXth century: he amassed the world's largest privately owned shipping fleet and was one of the world's richest and most famous jet-set men.
-He had an affair with famous opera singer Maria Callas, and married in 1968 Jacqueline Kennedy, the widow of American President John F. Kennedy.
-His lack of conscience, his brutality, petulance, power of persuasion, intelligence and generosity are still fascinating.
-New insights into one of the most influential men after World War II call for a journalistically sound as well as glamorous documentary with re-enactments to shedd light on the myth based on love, power and their dark sides.
-A life like a Greek tragedy: it is the story of a man who rises up from the very bottom, found wealth and power, but never happiness.
+Onassis is the most famous Greek shipping magnate of the XXth century: he amassed the world's largest privately owned shipping fleet and was one of the world's richest and most famous jet-set men.
+He had an affair with famous opera singer Maria Callas, and married in 1968 Jacqueline Kennedy.
+New insights into one of the most influential men after World War II call for a docu-drama to shed light on the myth based on love, power and politics.

 FR | 2016 | 45' | HD | French, English (sub.) | By Maxime Midière | Wendigo Films | Broadcasters: Vosges Télévision, ILTV